This Alton Brown Tweet Has Good Eats Fans Confused - News Break

 This Alton Brown Tweet Has Good Eats Fans Confused

 This latest tweet by Alton Brown has fans feeling confused, and honestly we are too. "#QQ will be back, live tonight on YouTube at 7pm.
 And don't forget starting at 10pm on @FoodNetwork the final new episodes of #GoodEatsTheReturn #EndOfAnEra," Brown wrote on Twitter.
 Fans are generally taking this to mean that "Good Eats: The Return" has been canceled and will be airing its final episode.
-For those unfamiliar, the hashtag "QQ" refers to Brown's YouTube show, Quarantine Quitchen, which the Food Network star hosts with his wife.
-"Final new episodes" and "#EndOfAnEra" seem like pretty clear statements.www.mashed.com
+The hashtag #QQ usually means quit or crying eyes (via CyberDefinitions) and "final new episodes" and end of an era seem like pretty clear statements as well.www.mashed.com

 Comments / 0